VitaliiTsilnyk/NGettext/README.md

 	catalog.GetPluralString("You have {0} apple.", "You have {0} apples.", 5, 5);
 	// Returns translated plural massage: "You have 5 apples." (for en_US locale)
 	// First У5Ф used in plural forms determination; second Ч in String.Format method

+	// Example plural forms usage for fractional numbers: catalog.GetPluralString("You have {0} apple.", "You have {0} apples.", (long)1.23, 1.23);
+	// Internal String.Format will be used in context of catalog's locale and formats objects respectively
 ```